AbhinavPraveen/UoP-HPC-Docs/source/software/openfoam.rst

    ------------------------------------------------------------------------------------------ /scratch/software/modules -------------------------------------------------------------------------------------------
       openfoam/2206-container    openfoam/2212-container    openfoam/2306-container    openfoam/2312-container    openfoam/2506-container

 As the name suggests, the versions suffixed with :plaintext:`container` are the container based versions.
-Let us pick :plaintext:`openfoam/2312-container` and load id.
+Let us pick :plaintext:`openfoam/2312-container` and load it.

 .. code-block:: bash